qrzn23/min/wip/magick/content.md

 indeed.
 Yet there are those who have dared and achieved thereby.

 46. Concerning yet a further sacrifice. — Here it is spoken of actual mutilation.
-Such acts are abominable ; and while thev may bring success in this Method, form an absolute bar to all further progress.
+Such acts are abominable; and while thev may bring success in this Method, form an absolute bar to all further progress.